12 December 2020

 That’s amazing!
 Does this mean I should start including green tea in my skincare regime?
 How do I go about it?

-So here’s the catch- the benefits of topical green tea is not about tea itself-it is the polyphenols i.e. the active ingredient that count.
+So here’s the catch- the benefits of topical green tea is not about tea itself-it is the polyphenols i.e. the active ingredient and percentages matter the most.
 This means that the concentration of green tea (which is more often quoted than the polyphenol content) is not useful to us.
 Unfortunately, the variability of green tea preparations across different places also means that the polyphenol content in tea cannot be easily measured.